Before 30: Production and release

-According to the series' producers, the show aims to "shed some light on the issues the average single Nigerian woman faces daily in her quest to become a wife, as each of the characters covers various social, physical, economic, religious and cultural aspects of the Nigerian woman, thereby creating a cast that everyone can relate to in some way".
-Pre-production for the first season of the show began in March 2012 with casting calls and audition, which took 6 months.
-The casts for the four lead actresses was finalised in June 2013, and principal photography started in February 2014.
-Most parts of the season was shot at Federal Palace Hotel, Lagos, which is one of the show's sponsors. shooting ended in April 2014.
+Produced by Nemsia Studios, a Nigerian production company focused on African storytelling across film, television, and digital platforms—with a catalogue that includes Breath of Life, Before 30, A Green Fever, Soft Love, and Suky—the series explores the challenges faced by the average single Nigerian woman in her pursuit of marriage.
+Each character represents different social, physical, economic, religious, and cultural perspectives, offering a range of experiences that reflect the diversity of Nigerian womanhood.
+Pre-production for the first season of the show began in March 2012 with casting calls and auditions, which took 6 months.
+The casts for the four lead actresses were finalized in June 2013, and principal photography started in February 2014.
+Most parts of the season were at the Federal Palace Hotel, Lagos, which is one of the show's sponsors. shooting ended in April 2014.
 According to the producers, the series costs approximately ₦7 million ($45,000) per episode.

-Character posters of Before 30 was released online in February 2015.
-The official trailer was also release at the period.
-The series premiered at Federal Palace Hotel on 20 March 2015, and started airing on DStv's Africa Magic on 29 March 2015; it was initially scheduled to start airing on 22 March, but was postponed to 29.
+Character posters of Before 30 were released online in February 2015.
+The official trailer was also released during the period.
+The series premiered at Federal Palace Hotel on 20 March 2015, and started airing on DStv's Africa Magic on 29 March 2015; it was initially scheduled to start airing on 22 March but was postponed to 29.
 The series is also aired on other cable and terrestrial television channels, such as: ELTV, Silverbird, Sound City, amongst other channels.
 Before 30 is currently available for streaming on Demand Africa.

 It started streaming on Netflix on November 24, 2020.

+Sequel

+A sequel titled After 30 was released, continuing the story of the original characters years later.
+The film premiered globally on May 9, 2025 via Amazon Prime Video.
+It follows the same four women—Temi, Nkem, Aisha, and Ama—now navigating life in their thirties as they deal with new challenges such as career burnout, fertility issues, divorce, and personal growth.